nodejs/node/doc/api/domain.md

 references, or creating some other sort of undefined brittle state.

 The safest way to respond to a thrown error is to shut down the process.
-Of course, in a normal web server, you might have many connections open, and it is not reasonable to abruptly shut those down because an error was triggered by someone else.
+Of course, in a normal web server, there may be many open connections, and it is not reasonable to abruptly shut those down because an error was triggered by someone else.

 The better approach is to send an error response to the request that